Rules of Thumb

 Motiva makes it easy to experiment with almost anything.
 But we think it’s important to go into it with a sense of what matters most to your business and how to find the quickest path to delivering and proving value.
 Consider the basic Motiva optimization loop like this:

-- Use the results to improve future campaigns and generate new questions to test.
+Use the results to improve future emails and generate new questions to test.
 Share those learnings with other team members.

 The best Motiva AI use cases are ones where you have a clear sense of why you’re testing and the business results you’re hoping to generate.